tytydraco/yessleep/out/One_Night_at_the_Society_of_Liars.md

 Two days after the gathering, I stopped by a coffee shop near my house after work.
 Just as I was about to pull out a chair, I heard a familiar voice.

-"Lucas Dwell," the voice said slowly, "or whatever your real name is."
+"Lucas," the voice said slowly, "or whatever your real name is."

-I turned to see Maxwell Duncan—if that was even his real name—sitting at a table next to the one I was about to sit at.
+I turned to see Maxwell—if that was even his real name—sitting at a table next to the one I was about to sit at.
 Max gestured for me to join him, so I sat across from him.

 After a few moments of silence, I couldn’t hold back anymore.